This topic guides you through creating your first Storage Gateway file system.

 Once set, you cannot change the storage tier in which a bucket resides.

-- Standard: The Standard tier is the primary default Object Storage tier for storing data that is accessed frequently and requires fast and immediate access.
+- Standard: The Standard tier is the primary default Object Storage tier for storing data that requires frequent and fast access.
 See Overview of Object Storage for more information.

 - Archive: The Archive tier is a special tier for storing data that is accessed infrequently and requires long retention periods.
 See Overview of Archive Storage for more information.
-Access to data in the Archive tier is not immediate.
-You must restore archived data before it’s accessible (see Restoring Files/Objects from Archive Storage).
+Access to data in the Archive tier is not immediate since you must restore archived data before it’s accessible (see Restoring Files and Objects from Archive Storage).

 The following information is required to connect your Storage Gateway file systems to Oracle Cloud Infrastructure.
 See Required Keys and OCIDs for detailed information on how to generate the required keys and where to obtain these OCIDs.